ybgskr12/Reforestation/README.md

-## What do you call a careful wolf?
-Aware wolf.
+## Have you heard about corduroy pillows?
+They're making headlines!